timescale/docs.timescale.com-content/using-timescaledb/visualizing-data.md

 built into TimescaleDB.
 In fact, this data source was built by TimescaleDB engineers, and it is designed to take advantage of the databases' time-series capabilities.

->:WARNING: Grafana expects data received to come in timestamp order.
-When querying Grafana using SQL, you must include the `ORDER BY timestamp` statement so that results are guaranteed to be ordered.
+>:WARNING: Grafana expects data received to be ordered by time.
+When querying Grafana using SQL, you must include the `ORDER BY time` statement so that results are guaranteed to be ordered.
 Grafana draws the points as they appear in the returned query.
 If data comes in unordered, you may observe inconsistencies in both graphs and Grafana functions.